m-dadej/MarSwitching.jl/README.md

 Software versions: MarSwitching.jl v0.2.2, Statsmodels v0.14.1, MSwM v1.5, MS_Regress v1.11.
 The programming languages versions were: Julia v1.10.1, Python v3.12.2, R v4.2.1 and MATLAB vR2024a.
 Calculations were run on: Windows 11 x64 Intel(R) Core(TM) i7-9850H CPU @ 2.60GHz, 2592 Mhz, 6 Core(s), 12 Logical Processor(s).

 Code of the benchmarks can be found in `benchmark` folder.
+See also [Comparison with other Markov switching software](https://m-dadej.github.io/MarSwitching.jl/stable/man/comparison/) for how the package compares with `MSwM`, `MSGARCH`, `statsmodels`, `MS_Regress`, `HiddenMarkovModels.jl` and the commercial alternatives.

 ## Example